lyusupov/ESP32-NODEMCU-ADAPTER/README.md

 This PCB design has been sent for manufacturing.<br>
 Upon validation (exp. in April'18) I'll open the source for public use.<br>
-Estimated price for 4pcs of the PCB with basic international shipping included in is around 7 USD.<br>
+Estimated price for minimum 4pcs of the PCB with basic international shipping included in is around 7 USD.<br>

 ![](https://github.com/lyusupov/SoftRF/raw/master/documents/images/ESP32-NODEMCU-ADAPTER-PCB.JPG)